Lindi Region: Mining and natural gas

-Lindi engages in salt mining on a local scale especially in Kilwa district, also Kilwa district has deposits of high quality gypsum near Kiranjeranje ward.
+Lindi engages in salt mining on a local scale especially in Kilwa district.
+Additionally, the district has deposits of high quality gypsum near Kiranjeranje ward.
 Ruangwa district is known for its graphite deposits.
 As of 2019, 60 exploration wells have been drilled in the Songo Songo islands in Kilwa district, containing fifty-five trillion cubic feet of natural gas reserves.

 The region has issued around 2282 mineral licenses, of which only Kilwa district, with about 1260 licenses, has issued about 55.2% of them, and Lindi Municipal Council, with only 101 licenses.
 Of these 99 licenses are for small-scale mining, while the other two are for limestone exploration.
 The mining licenses awarded cover a variety of activities, including exploration (prospecting and retention), mining (small, medium, and large scales), processing, smelting, and reefing, as well as mineral business (dealer's and broker's) licenses.
 Graphite, feldspar, salt, coal, gold, marble, nickel, copper, manganese, iron ore, limestone, gem, gypsum, and other minerals may be found in Lindi.